aws-samples/shopfloor-connectivity/docs/adapters/opcua.md

 ## OpcuaAdapterConfiguration

-The OpcuaAdapterConfiguration extends the common adapter configuration with OPCDA specific adapter configuration settings.
+The OpcuaAdapterConfiguration extends the common adapter configuration with OPCUA specific adapter configuration settings.
 The AdapterType to use for this adapter is "OPCUA".

 <table>
 <colgroup>